HyperionGray/trio-chrome-devtools-protocol/README.md

 use `session.wait_for(...)` to wait for an event of the desired type.
 In this example, the script will suspend until it receives a `page.LoadEventFired` event.

+Note that we wait for the event inside an `async with` block, and we do this _before_ executing the command that will trigger this event.
+This order of operations may be surprising, but it avoids race conditions.
+If we executed a command and then tried to listen for an event, the browser might fire the event very quickly before we have had a chance to set up our event listener, and then we would miss it!
+The `async with` block sets up the listener before we run the command, so that no matter how fast the event fires, we are guaranteed to catch it.

 ```python
 root_node = await session.execute(dom.get_document())